Uniswap/docs/versioned_docs/version-V2/concepts/11-governance/02-process.md

 1. Create a topic in the Proposal Discussion category on gov.uniswap.org titled &quot;Governance Proposal — [Your Title Here]&quot; and link to any relevant Snapshot polls/discussion threads as well as the code audit report.
 Topics that begin with &quot;Governance Proposal&quot; that have not successfully passed through the Temperature Check and Consensus Check stages will be removed by moderators.

-1. Call the propose() function of the Governor Alpha to deploy your proposal.
+1. Call the propose() function of the Governor contract to deploy your proposal.

 Once the propose() function has been called, a seven day voting period will start.
 Ongoing discussion can take place in the gov.uniswap.org forum.
 If the proposal passes successfully, a two day timelock will follow before the proposed code is executed.